-Although attorney Tad Nelson is known nationally as a result of his many appearances on Fox News, Hannity and Colmes, and other national media outlets due to him being one of the few in his field with scientific credentials, he was also born and raised on Galveston Island and takes pride when he gets an opportunity to leave the hustle and bustle of the “Big City” to represent a person facing the ferocity of the Galveston County District Attorneys’ Office in regards to an “alleged” case of Driving While Intoxicated.
+Although attorney Tad Nelson is known nationally as a result of his many appearances on Fox News, Hannity and Colmes, and other national media outlets due to him being one of the few in his field with scientific credentials, he was also born and raised on Galveston Island.
+As a professional, he takes pride when given an opportunity to leave the hustle and bustle of the “Big City” to represent a person facing the ferocity of the Galveston County District Attorneys’ Office over an “alleged” case of Driving While Intoxicated.

 It Begins With An Arrest

-Prior to the first thoughts about your day in a Galveston County courtroom, the officer asks you to turn around, and put your hands behind your back, marking the beginning of the arrest experience.
+Prior to the realization that you’ll have a set date in a Galveston County courtroom, the officer asks you to turn around, and put your hands behind your back, marking the beginning of the arrest experience.

 You may not have even seen it coming.

 There are a few things you need to know about dealing with police in a prudential fashion.
 For starters, no attorney worth the paper his law license is printed on would advocate any communication with the police other than what’s lawfully required.